Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 Read "Creative Thinking” by Claude Shannon.

-Reflect on V interview.
-Practice independent problem solving while talking to a person
+Reflection on V interview: Practice independent problem solving while talking to a person

 I realized my ego prevents me from taking a critical but right feedback.
 Embrace that I could be stupid and wrong.